 |Sulphur & Phosphorus||0.110||0.085||0.105||0.075||0.100||0.075||0.075|

 A strong foundation is important to support the structure.
-It holds the building up so that it does not sink to the supporting ground.
-The foundation should have a definite depth so that the structure does not get damaged due to expansion or compression of soil beneath the foundation.
-Proper marking of foundation should be done prior to excavation as the area of foundation depends upon the load capacity of the soil.
+It holds the building up and does not let it sink to the supporting ground.
+Make sure the foundation has a definite depth so that the structure is not damaged due to expansion or compression of soil beneath it.
+Before excavation, do a proper marking of foundation as its area depends upon the load-bearing capacity of the soil and structure's design.

-Treating termites before the construction starts can help us defend our homes against possible claims in the future.
-Termites live where there is high concentration of moisture and dampness.
+Taking precautions against termites before the construction starts can help us defend our homes against possible claims in the future.
+Termites live where there is a high concentration of moisture and dampness.
 That is why they live deep under the ground where there is a lot of moisture.
 They also need cellulose to survive and what better than the wood used to make doors and windows in your house.
 Even paper is a good source of cellulose for them.
 Termite attack is very difficult to diagnose as it happens inside out.
 By the time you realize there is a termite attack, it’s too late.
-As a result, anti termite treatment is necessary to be done by professionals.
+As a result, anti-termite treatment is necessary to be done by professionals.

-Proper brickwork is very important for stronger construction.
+Precise brickwork is very crucial for stronger construction.
 It starts with the selection of bricks.
-They should be uniform in shape and should not absorb water more than 20-22% of its weight when soaked for around 24 hrs.
+Bricks should be uniform in shape and should not absorb water more than 20-22% of its weight when soaked for around 24 hrs.
 They should have a minimum crushing strength of 5.5n/mm2.
-Additionally, bricks made of Fly Ash can also be used.
-They have high compressive strength,they are also light in weight which makes it suitable for multi story buildings.
-Because of less weight there is less stress on the building.
-They absorb less heat than normal bricks and are suitable to Indian conditions.
-Because of the uniform shape, less mortar is required for plastering and brick work.
-It also absorbs less water than clay bricks hence keep your house strong in the rainy season.
+Additionally, Fly Ash bricks are also used for construction.
+They have high compressive strength and are light in weight which makes them suitable for multi-story buildings.
+There is less stress on the building as it is light in weight.
+They absorb less heat than normal bricks and are suitable for Indian conditions.
+Because of its uniform shape, less mortar is required for plastering and brickwork.
+It also absorbs less water than clay bricks and keeps your house strong in the rainy season.

 Water is used to mix cement with sand and aggregates so that it can be used for construction.
-Make sure you are using water which is free from organic compounds, silt and most importantly salt as salt absorbs moisture which can weaken the structure.
+Make sure you use water that is free from organic compounds, silt, and most importantly salt as it absorbs moisture which can weaken the structure.

-Plastering is used to give protective and decorative finish to a wall or a ceiling.
+Plaster is used to give a protective and decorative finish to a wall or a ceiling.
 It also gives them a smoother finish.
-Prescribed ratio of sand and cement along with water should be used for plastering.
-The surface on which the plaster has to be done should be free from dust and loose elements.
-Proper adhesion should be done on plaster and avoid unseen cracks.
+The prescribed ratio of sand and cement along with water should be used for plastering.
+The surface should be free from dust and lose elements.
+Plaster should be done properly to avoid unseen cracks.